digital-analysis-co/digital-analysis-co/docs/blog/posts/share_events_google_analytics_google_ads.md

 There are actually 3 ways that I know of to share data between Google Analytics and Google Ads.

 * Linking Google Analytics with Google Ads
-* Adding a Google Ads GTAG ID as a Destination to the Google Tag
+* Adding a Google Ads gtag ID as a Destination to the Google Tag
 * Add a Google Ads Conversion Tag to the Site via Google Tag Manager

 ## Linking Google Analytics with Google Ads